 The agency is currently working to expand our residential services in underserved communities in Northeastern Pennsylvania, enabling access to care in some of the area’s most remote locations.
 EIHAB’s staff also provides transportation.

 Individuals and families are assigned a support coordinator through their local county.
 The support coordinator helps to identify vacancies at EIHAB and facilitates the referral process.
-For more information on referrals and EIHAB’s residential services in Pennsylvania, please contact Rebecca Corby, Vice President of Operations, at firstname.lastname@example.org.
+For more information on referrals and EIHAB’s residential services in Pennsylvania, please contact Patricia Bart, Vice President of Operations, at firstname.lastname@example.org.